 Absolutely!
-We encourage our partners to plan brain-related events throughout the year.
+We encourage organizers to plan brain-related events throughout the year.

 Outreach Organization includes issue- and disease-focused groups (such as chapters of the Alzheimer’s Association or Pilot International).
 Other organizations in this category include advocacy organizations, senior and community centers, libraries that are not government organizations, and any nonprofit organization focused on public education.